RS9977/LanguageCorrector/INSTALL.md

 ## Checker/Corrector
 To build the project for CheckerCorrector we are using a make file.
 Running `make dev_corrector` and `make dev_checker` will compile and build the `checker.jar` and `corrector.jar` with the user interface requested, and and bash script ready to be run them as `./checker --file [PATH]` and `./corrector --file [PATH]`.

+**Note:** All of these commands need to be run in the CheckerCorrector directory.
 ```
 Usage:
     Corrector Options: